-The expressive constructivist model of learning directs my attention towards the learner as an active, creative individual who is best served by tools for expression on the one hand and by tools for evaluation on the other.
+The expressive constructivism model of learning directs my attention towards the learner as an active, creative individual who is best served by tools for expression on the one hand and by tools for evaluation on the other.

-This forms the basis of this analysis of key features of technology (the terms in the speech bubbles) that might enhance expression and evaluation.
-In turn this clarifies the basis for choosing aspects of technology to incorporate into designs, and to see what might be missing.
-The analysis also acts as a framework for decision making when comparing technologies for their likely effectiveness in learning situations.
+This notion forms the basis of the following analysis in Figure 10 of key features of technology (the terms in the speech bubbles) that might enhance expression and evaluation.
+The text connected by dots to each bubble serves to explain the feature.

-5.6.1 Education
+By asking whether a design for use in education exploits these features, we can evaluate design proposals or consider what might be missing when a technology does not seem to work well.
+The analysis also acts as a framework for decision making when comparing alternative technology choices for their likely effectiveness in learning situations.

+4.6.1 Affordances